- Calibration difficulties

 Various lenses and lights are also available to enable introduction in any environments.
 The LumiTrax system, KEYENCE's original integration of an ultra-high-speed camera and partial lighting, enables even more reliable and suitable image creation.
 The process of applying lights rapidly from different directions and capturing an image is repeated at ultra high speed.
 This ensures stable inspection without being affected by the surrounding environment.

-This section shows examples of vision-guided robots using vision systems/image processing technologies.
+This section shows examples of vision-guided robots using machine vision/image processing technologies.
 Vision-guided robots are used for various tasks such as appearance inspection, dimension inspection, and counting, as well as picking and positioning.
 The ability to perform simultaneous operations in one process, such as picking and appearance inspection, is another great advantage of vision-guided robots.

 Positioning for a confectionery boxing robot